cartacioS/AutoML-Ignite-2019/AutomatedML-Ignite-Guide.md

     > You can view notebooks in the **samples** folder but you cannot run a notebook from there.
 In order to run a notebook, make sure you open the cloned version of the notebook in the **User Files** section.

 1. Select the **auto-ml-forecasting-energy-demand.ipynb** file in the **forecasting-energy-demand** folder.

+## Select a VM to run the notebook

 1. On the top bar, select a Notebook VM to use to run the notebook.
 These VMs are pre-configured with everything you need to run Azure Machine Learning.
 You can select a VM created by any user of your workspace.